ets-labs/python-dependency-injector/docs/introduction/key_features.rst

 *Dependency Injector* framework could be used in different application types:

 + Web applications based on Flask, Django or any other web framework.
-+ Asyncronous applications based on asyncio, Tornado and Twisted.
++ Asynchronous applications based on asyncio, Tornado and Twisted.
 + Standalone frameworks and libraries.
 + GUI applications.